lsst-tstn/tstn-010/index.rst

 Required Unit Testing
 ^^^^^^^^^^^^^^^^^^^^^

-All Jobs in development must (at a minimum) include a unit test that checks for deprecations warnings of utilities.
+All Jobs in development must (at a minimum) include a unit test that checks for a deprecation warning from utilities.
 Should the test fail due the deprecation date passing, the only way to pass the test is to file a PR that changes the deprecation date in the utility.
 The default extension is 4 weeks.
 This is done to prevent bit-rot in the `Observing Utilities`_ repository.